devtriv16/41189-Reflective-Portfolio/Weekly Entries.md

 **What theory proved to be useful and why?
 What have I learnt from this?** A theory that proved to be useful was the explanation of each model because it will help me with my group task.
 I have learnt what models that I will be using in my assessment.

+## Week 4
+**What have I learnt this week?** This week we learnt how System Dynamics can be used to analyse systems with feedbacks and interdependencies by using models.

+**What do I 'now know' that I did not before?**  Before this week, I had no idea what System Dynamics is.
+In fact, I never heard of the term before.
+However, now I know the proper definition of System Dynamics and its functions.

+**What insights have I gained?** The insights I have gained are: -What System Dynamics consists of (sources, sinks, etc.) - How systems can use System Dynamics.

+**What are (my/the) perceived strengths and weaknesses that I have observed?** My strength that I have observed is my ability to write down notes for the content that is covered each week.
+A weakness that I have observed this week was to completely understand the concept of System Dynamics.

+**What were the challenges I have encountered/observed and how well (did I/my team) handle them?**  A challenge that I encountered this week was to understand the concept of this week.
+To handle this challenge, I went through the slides to ensure that I did not miss any important points and also read through the information on Canvas.

+**What would I do better next time and with what anticipated results?** Next time, I would prepare for the workshop by reading what content will be covered to ensure that I fully understand everything.
+Next week, we are expected to pre-read the information on Canvas about Week 5's workshop.

+**What theory proved to be useful and why?
+What have I learnt from this?** Something that proved to be useful this week was to understand how System dynamics work.
+This is because it can assist us in understanding how we can use models to solve a problem.
+I have learnt that we should always take the many-model thinkning approach because it reduces the room for errors and hence giving us accurate results.